 Moreover, valuations of emerging markets look compelling on an absolute basis and relative to developed markets.

-- BNP Paribas Emerging Bond Opportunities: The fund seeks to increase the value of its assets over the medium term by investing in bonds and other debt instruments issued by emerging countries or companies from emerging countries, or operating in these countries, with a solid financial structure and/or potential for earnings growth.
+- BNP Paribas Funds Emerging Bond Opportunities: The fund seeks to increase the value of its assets over the medium term and outperform its benchmark by investing in bonds and other debt instruments issued by emerging market countries and/or companies.

 - The fund applies an unconstrained and flexible investment approach: via dynamic asset allocation, a contrarian investment philosophy and disciplined risk management.